 All these metrics provide you with the details needed to tell the story of the impact of your event.
 They are your paints; it's up to you to use them to create the beautiful picture of how you're strategically leading the organization.
 Promote yourself!
 As an event manager you're accustomed to working in the background making things happen, but that won't work if you want to advance significantly in your career.
 So, use these KPIs to tell the story of all the strategic things you did to drive the value for your organization.

-Want to know even more about managing data-driven events?
-Download our free whitepaper on best practices for optimizing your event with data and evaltuations!
+Don't stop now!
+Download our free whitepaper on best practices for optimizing your event with data and evaluations!